datirium/scidap/tutorials/installation/howitworks.md

 ### Satellite software

 To perform the analysis [scidap.com](https://scidap.com) uses a private `scidap-satellite` installation.
-There are two types of `scidap-satellite` installation: single laboratory and institutional.
-See instructions for a single laboratory installation on the [tutorials page] (https://scidap.com/tutorials)
+There are two types of `scidap-satellites`: single laboratory and institutional.
+See instructions for a single laboratory installation on the [tutorials page](https://scidap.com/tutorials).
+We recommend **at least 32GB** per processing unit.
 *For institutional installation please contact us*